overextended/ox_inventory/docs/index.md

 The reasoning is fairly simple - there's now additional function references and overhead to consider.
 Fortunately, the new Inventory functions can be used directly and offer a great deal of improvements over the old ones.

 You should read through the modules section for further information, but the following should give you a decent idea.
-(Note: Work in progress and may be altered, for now you should stick to xPlayer functions)

 !!! example "xPlayer.getInventoryItem and xPlayer.removeInventoryItem"
 	=== "Deprecated"